arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 ![Arduino IoT Cloud Setup Device pop-up window](assets/user-manual-17.png)

-Now that you have your Portenta C33 and your Arduino IoT Cloud configured let's create a "Thing" to test the connection between your board and the Arduino IoT Cloud.
+Once the Portenta C33 has been configured, let's create a "Thing" to test the connection between your board and the Arduino IoT Cloud.
 Navigate into **Things** and select the **CREATE THING** button; give your thing a name.

 ![Arduino IoT Cloud "Thing" setup](assets/user-manual-18.png)